Nova-xiao/SPFuzz/README.md

-# AFL-SYS
+# PASSFuzz

 ## Installation
-* AFL-SYS depends on a kernel module named NoDrop.
+* PASSFuzz depends on a kernel module named NoDrop.
 First, run NoDrop/scripts/getmusl.sh to get musl.
 Then enter NoDrop/build and use cmake to install:
 ```